How to Become a Private Investigator in New Mexico (2026)

 Requirement Agency Cost Timeline

-LLC / Business Entity Formation NM Secretary of State $50 1-3 business days
+LLC / Business Entity Formation NM Secretary of State (enterprise.sos.nm.gov) $50 1-3 business days

-Individual PI License Application RLD Private Investigations Advisory Board $400 4-8 weeks
+Individual PI License Application RLD Private Investigations Advisory Board $400 application fee 4-8 weeks processing

-Fingerprint Background Check NM DPS / FBI (via RLD process) $44 2-4 weeks
+Fingerprint Background Check NM DPS / FBI (through RLD process) $44 2-4 weeks

-Jurisprudence Examination RLD (scheduled by appointment) Included with application Schedule after application
+Jurisprudence Examination RLD (scheduled separately) Included in application fee Schedule after application

 PI Agency License (if operating agency) RLD Private Investigations Advisory Board $300 + $44 fingerprint 4-8 weeks

-GRT Registration NM Taxation & Revenue Dept Free 1-2 days
+GRT Registration NM Taxation & Revenue Dept (tap.state.nm.us) Free 1-2 days

-How to Become a Private Investigator in New Mexico (Step by Step)
+How to Become a Licensed Private Investigator in New Mexico (Step by Step)

 • No felony convictions

-• No convictions involving the illegal use or possession of a deadly weapon
+• No convictions for crimes involving the illegal use or possession of a deadly weapon

-Step 2: Accumulate 6,000 Hours of Investigative Experience
+Step 2: Document 6,000 Hours of Investigative Experience

-New Mexico requires proof of 6,000 hours of investigative work within the 5 years immediately preceding your application.
-This is approximately 3 years of full-time investigative work.
+This is the most demanding requirement and the longest lead-time item.
+You must document 6,000 hours of actual investigative work performed within the 5 years immediately preceding your application.
+Experience older than 5 years does not count.
+At 40 hours per week, 6,000 hours represents approximately 3 years of full-time investigative employment.
 Qualifying experience includes:

-• Work as a licensed PI in another state
+• Work as a licensed PI under a licensed investigative firm in New Mexico or another state

 • Military intelligence or investigative work

-• Employment as an investigator for an attorney, insurance company, or licensed agency
+• Employment as an investigator for an attorney, insurance company, financial institution, or licensed PI agency

 Step 5: Pass the Jurisprudence Examination

-New Mexico requires PI applicants to secure a $10,000 surety bond before the license is issued.
-The bond protects clients against misconduct or non-performance.
-Annual premiums for a $10K bond typically run $100-$250 depending on your credit history and the bonding company.
+Before RLD will issue your license, you must provide a $10,000 surety bond running to the State of New Mexico.
+The bond protects clients against PI misconduct, negligent investigation, or non-performance.
+Annual premium for a $10K bond typically runs $100-$250 depending on your credit profile and the bonding company.
+The bond must remain continuously active for your license to stay valid.

-Step 7: Apply for a PI Agency License (If Needed)
+Step 7: Apply for a PI Agency License If Operating an Agency

 • Agency application fee: $300